yesterdayne/yesterdayne/README.md

 ummm i don't generally do DNI's (i will usually figure out if i want to talk to you or not fairly quickly) but i will say if u are someone who thinks princess bubblegum is similar to hitler or think she's a groomer or something literally GET AWAY FROM HER!!!
 GET A JOB!!!!! i will not want to talk to you

-also on that note, if you are a sasuke/naruto shipper i support you & your ship is valid but i don't want to talk about naruto with you!! sorry!! it is a weird leftover aversion from my childhood that never went away.
+also on that note, if you are a sasuke/naruto shipper i support you & your ship is valid but i don't want to talk about naruto with you!! sorry!! it is a weird leftover aversion from my childhood that never went away. i will still converse with you if you want, just you know, not about naruto haha.

 --------------------------------